Celebrate Healthy Aging Month! Paul’s Run Registered Dietitian Shares 7 Tips for Healthy Aging

 “Try taking walks.
 Walking is a great way to exercise.
 Paul’s Run residents stay active by going to the various exercise classes we offer here.
 They really help residents maintain their physical activity,” Stephanie affirms.
 Stephanie also advises older adults to try and get outside when it’s not too hot.
 “It’s good to get outside, but don’t spent too much time out there if there’s excessive heat,” she warns.

 5. Stay connected with friends, families, and neighbors.

 “Social engagement is really important for healthy aging,” says Stephanie.
-“That’s why it’s so great for older adults to be in a community like Paul’s Run where residents get to see their friends and people they’re close to.
-Here, there’s always someone nearby for residents to see and talk to,” Stephanie reflects.
+“That’s why it’s so great for older adults to be in a community like Paul’s Run where residents get to safely interact with their friends and neighbors.
+Here, there’s always someone nearby for residents to see and talk to, and residents health and safety is our top priority,” Stephanie reflects.